Seven USFK service members tested positive for COVID-19 after arriving in South Korea between Oct. 5 and 19.

-Three service members arrived at Osan Air Base on U.S. government chartered flights from the U.S. on March 8 and 22.
+Four service members arrived at Osan Air Base on U.S. government chartered flights from the U.S. on Oct.
+5, 9, 17 and 19.
+Three service members arrived on international commercial flights at Incheon International Airport on Oct.
+18 and 19.

-Four individuals tested positive on their first mandatory COVID-19 test prior to entering quarantine, and three individuals tested positive on their mandatory test required to exit quarantine.
-All individuals have since been transferred to an isolation facility designated for confirmed COVID-19 cases at U.S. Army Garrison - Humphreys or Osan Air Base.
+Four individuals tested positive on their first mandatory COVID-19 test prior to entering quarantine, and the other three service members tested positive on a subsequent test while in quarantine.
+All individuals have since been transferred to an isolation facility designated for confirmed COVID-19 cases at Camp Humphreys.

 Thorough cleaning of all transportation assets and quarantine rooms has been completed.